vanchpuck/config-draft/README.md

 * Configs are hierarchically structured.
 * .properties files are merged on build (more specific config could override less specific),
 * .xml files aren't merged together but its properties are merged on oozie runtime and the override order corresponds to order in which corresponding files are imported in workflow.xml

+Run `mvn clean package` and check the merge-test-1.0-SNAPSHOT directory.